Posts by Mark Graham

 28 January 2016 0

 All are invited to our new ‘big data’ and development seminar series.
 The schedule for the coming term is, as follows: 26 January 2016: “Big Data, Data Activism, and the Global Civil Society” Speaker: Professor Stefania Milan Associate Professor of New Media and Digital Culture, Univ. of Amsterdam Register interest here!
-9 February 2016: “Big Data… Read More »
+9 February 2016: “Big Data… Read More: ‘big data’ and development seminar series »

 Geographies of Information Inequality in Sub-Saharan Africa (new publication)